Metropolitan Police to reduce time spent on mental health calls under new scheme

-Under the Right Care, Right Person initiative, officers will not longer attend when a healthcare professional would be more appropriate.
+Eight in 10 people sectioned in London would benefit more from community support than hospital admission, says NHS

-The Metropolitan Police are to reduce the amount of mental health calls officers attend in the capital, as part of a new initiative with the NHS.
+The Metropolitan Police will reduce the amount of mental health calls officers attend in the capital, as part of a new initiative with the NHS.

 The scheme – known as Right Care, Right Person – will introduce a threshold for police response to tackle the amount of time officers are spending on policing mental health.